YonatanReuvenIsraeli/Windows-User-Profile-Transfer-Backup-Restore-Tool/README.md

-# Windows User Profile Transfer/Backup/Restore Tool v7.0.4
+# Windows User Profile Transfer/Backup/Restore Tool v7.0.6
 Transfer and/or backup and/or restore Windows user profiles.

 ## Notes
 - Online and offline Windows installations supported.
-- Error logs will be created.
+- Error log will be created.